 For the Birds

-Leaving the mature sunflower seed head attached, saw several stalks off near the base and dry the entire plant in your shed or garage.
-Come winter when songbirds are hungry, move it out near your bird feeder and plant it in the ground (supported with wires as needed).
+Leaving the mature sunflower seed heads attached, saw several stalks off near the base and dry the entire plant in your shed or garage.
+Come winter when songbirds are hungry, move the stalks out near your bird feeder and press them into the ground (supported with wires as needed).

 Compost and Kindling

 For some playtime privacy in an open, otherwise sunny spot, grow sunflowers into a children's playhouse — using every size for maximum effect.
-As the stalks begin to shoot up, also plant a vigorous annual vine, such as morning glory (Ipomoea purpurea), which will weave around the stalks to help fill in the walls.
+As the stalks begin to shoot up, also plant a vigorous annual vine, such as morning glory (Ipomoea spp.), which will weave around the stalks to help fill in the walls.
 When it's time to harvest the seed heads, carefully climb a ladder to do so but leave the vertical stalks undisturbed.
 Create post-harvest shade and privacy by adding a sunflower stalk ceiling to the playhouse.

 Privacy and Shade

 String sunflower stalks together with thin but sturdy wire to make a tall bamboo-style privacy screen or windbreak.
 That same section of sunflower-stalk screen can be tacked atop a simple structural frame to shade a patio or to border a garden sitting area.
 The flowers make both a decorative and practical screen.

 To really keep the kids busy over the summer, challenge them to make flutes out of sunflower stalks, a Native American art.
 Wait until the stems are dry, then poke small holes at various intervals for the "flute" holes.